chef/chef-web-docs/content/platforms.md

 ## Platform End-of-Life Policy

-Chef's products on particular platforms and versions generally reach end-of-life on the same date as the vendor EOL milestone for that operating systems.
+Chef's products on particular platforms and versions reach end-of-life on the same date as the vendor EOL milestone for that operating systems.
 Because different vendors use different terminology, the following table clarifies when Chef products are end-of-life